Controlling Ensemble Variance in Diffusion Models: An Application for Reanalyses Downscaling: Methodology

 \subsection{Controlling the variance}

-The generative process for DDIM involves a sequence of denoising operations alternated with the re-injection of the same noise.
-Our findings reveal that the key aspect of controlling the variance is selecting the number of diffusion steps.
-In this section, we analyze the evolution of the variance through the iterative diffusion process and we provide an intuition on how the number of diffusion steps $N$ influences the variance of the generated data.
-We remark that the diffusion process in DDIM is defined by sampling $\x_0 \sim \mathcal{N}(\boldsymbol{0}, \boldsymbol{I})$ and then iterating through:
+The generative process in DDIM consists of a sequence of denoising operations alternated with the re-injection of the same noise.
+Our findings reveal that the key factor in controlling the variance lies in the choice of the number of diffusion steps.
+In this section, we analyze the evolution of the variance throughout the iterative diffusion process and provide an intuition of how the number of diffusion steps $N$ influences the variance of the generated data.
+Recall that the diffusion process in DDIM is defined by sampling $\x_0 \sim \mathcal{N}(\boldsymbol{0}, \boldsymbol{I})$ and then iterating through: